 “Nurse practitioners who are open and respectful, who encourage patients to provide more information about their lives and condition and are perceived by the client to be empathetic, are providing affirmation to the client,” the study found.

-Indeed, Cindy Cooke, past AANP president, said that the education and training NPs undergo prepares them to build therapeutic relationships.
+Indeed, Cindy Cooke, past AANP president, said that the education and training NPs undergo prepares them to build therapeutic relationships and demonstrate the importance of nurse practitioners.
 NPs use evidence-based diagnostic tools to determine healthcare needs and develop treatment plans.
 They do the same for relationship building.

 “NPs excel in building patient-provider relationships based on compassion, understanding, and trust.
 NPs are leaders who consult with and advocate for their patients and their communities.
 They take time to listen and to educate patients—components of relationship-centered care that improve compliance with treatment plans and reduce unnecessary hospitalization,” Cooke said in “Relationship-Centered Care and Nurse Practitioners” on the Society for Participatory Medicine website.